omeka/omeka-s-enduser/docs/modules/mapping.md

 To edit the label or image again, click on the feature.
 This will open the options for the label and image, as seen above.

-To **move a marker or shape**, use the "Edit layers" button on the left hand toolbar (small white square with black box and pencil icon).
+To **move a marker or shape**, use the "Edit feature" button on the left hand toolbar (small white square with black box and pencil icon).
 Any feature on the map will become highlighted in a red, dotted-line outline.
 Click and drag the feature you want to move.
 Rectangles can be turned into polygons using this tool, and individual points in lines and polgyons can be removed by clicking on them without dragging (a polygon requires a minimum of three points).

-To apply your changes, click the "Save" option that opens from the "Edit layers" button.
+To apply your changes, click the "Save" option that opens from the "Edit feature" button.
 If you do not save, the marker will not be moved.

 ![Marker being moved](../modules/modulesfiles/Mapping-moveMarker.png)

-To **delete a marker**, first click the "Delete layers" button in the left hand toolbar (trash can icon).
+To **delete a marker**, first click the "Delete feature" button in the left hand toolbar (trash can icon).
 Click on the marker or shape you want to delete; this will remove the feature from the map.
-In order to make the deletion permanent, you must click "Save" in the menu which opens from the "Delete layers" button.
+In order to make the deletion permanent, you must click "Save" in the menu which opens from the "Delete feature" button.

-Note that you can use the "Clear all" button in the menu which opens form the "Delete layers" button to clear all features on the map.
+Note that you can use the "Clear all" button in the menu which opens form the "Delete feature" button to clear all markers and shapes on the map.

 ![Marker being deleted.](../modules/modulesfiles/Mapping-deleteMarker.png)